 What do Jimi Hendrix, Jim Morrison and Amy Winehouse have in common?
 Besides exceptional musical ability, these three young singers died enslaved to drugs and alcohol.
 In fact, I’ve noticed that many musicians seem to wrestle with alcohol or drug addictions.
 Why?
 Maybe because marijuana can improve creativity or because drugs are prevalent in the music industry.
-No matter why musicians become addicts, these are seven particularly painful songs that reference the struggles and pain addicts feel.
+No matter why musicians become addicts, these are seven particularly painful songs about addiction that reference the struggles and pain addicts feel.

 1. “You Know You’re Right” – Nirvana